 In Your Modern Fireplace Design

-The dark gray on the wall behind the stairs combined with the base of the fireplace gives the living room a modern feel while the lighter tones on the floor and furniture keep the room from looking too dark.
+The dark gray on the wall behind the stairs combined with the base of the fireplace gives the living room a modern feel while the lighter tones on the floor and furniture keep the interior from looking too dark.

 The double-sided fireplace separating the two sitting areas of this living room is an industrial steel gray, tying it in with the gray elements in the rest of the space.